Virtual Hypnotherapy

 The mind controls the body.
 If it is your mind that is making you feel physically sick or mentally unbalanced, then it is your mind that can make you healthy again.
 And when your willpower isn't working effectively, then hypnosis will help.
 However, don't expect years of what you're going through to disappear in one session.
 On average, 3 sessions per week for 2 weeks make hypnosis the most effective for permanent or at least long-lasting change.
 There is no such thing as a one visit cure just as there is no such thing as one pill from a bottle of pills is all you need.

-Hypnosis may be able to help you with depression, stress, anxiety attacks, as well as possibly eliminating physical aches and pains such as fibromyalgia, restless leg syndrome, lower back pain that require injections and eliminating your dependency for alcohol, illegal drugs and pain medications such as opioids.
+Hypnosis may be able to help you with depression, stress, anxiety attacks, as well as possibly eliminating physical aches and pains such as painless childbirth, fibromyalgia, restless leg syndrome, lower back pain that require injections and eliminating your dependency for alcohol, illegal drugs and pain medications such as opioids.

 What exactly is hypnosis?
 The word hypnosis was originally created to describe the process you put yourself through in order to fall asleep, named after the Greek god Hypnos, the god of sleep.
 It's lying in bed and letting go of all the thoughts and stresses of the day, eventually limiting your thoughts to how warm the blanket feels around you or how soft the pillow feels beneath your head, and without even realizing it, you drift off to sleep.